How to safely store flour

 My parents always bought several months' worth of flour throughout my childhood.
 Because our old farmhouse wasn't mouse-free, Dad used a clean trashcan with a tight-fitting lid for storage.
 Fresh supplies were purchased only when we were literally "scraping the bottom of the barrel", as it had just enough room for one 25-pound sack!
 As it had a number of dings and dents, I believe the can was made of metal, probably steel.
 It has since been replaced by a plastic Rubbermaid version that works just as well.
 Never fear, no mouse will chew through that thick rubber wall.

 If you pick the biggest Rubbermaid trashcan, please beware it is quite heavy when full and not easily moved for floor-mopping and other chores.
-Perhaps two of the next-smaller size would work better.
+Perhaps two of the next-smaller size would work better for bulk flour storage.

 Take the Next Step: